quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 {% include image.html caption="The Files page" alt="the-files-page"
   file="polygon-files-page.png" %}

-As before, the developers are very nice, leaving us some examples, as well as [the guide][generator-guide] for writing a generator with testlib.h.
-Please read [the guide][generator-guide] before continueing.
+As before, the Polygon developers are very nice, leaving us some examples, as well as [the guide][generator-guide] for writing a generator with testlib.h.
+Please read [the guide][generator-guide] before continuing.

 #### Functionalities for a test generator